 Members of the campus community, as well as guests and visitors, have access to most campus buildings and facilities during normal business hours, Monday through Friday, and for limited hours on Saturdays and Sundays when the College is in session (excluding most holidays).

 Ithaca College's residence halls are locked 24 hours a day.
 Students living in each residence hall will access their building using their ID cards.
 Students will carry their ID card and room key at all times.
-Guests will use the access phone located at the entry to each building to call the person they are visiting and meet them at the entry to gain access to the building.
+Guests will use the access phone located at the entry to each building to call the person they are visiting and meet them at the entry to gain access to the building.220.127.116.11.2 Security Access Telephones

 Security access telephones are located outside each residence hall and allow guests, visitors, or delivery persons to call students.
 Residents are responsible for meeting these people and escorting them while they are in the building.
 The College prohibits students from propping open residence hall exit doors.
-Such violations of College policy are referred to the Office of Judicial Affairs for action.
+Such violations of College policy are referred to the Office of Judicial Affairs for action.18.104.22.168.3 Residential Life Staff

 Exterior lighting is an important part of the College's commitment to safety and security.
 Parking lots, pedestrian walkways, and building exteriors are lighted.
 A survey of all exterior lighting is conducted at least once each year to assess problems and plan for the future.
 Members of the campus community are encouraged to report any exterior lighting problems to the Office of Public Safety at 607-274-3333.
 Exterior doors on non-residential campus buildings are locked and secured each evening by security officers.
 Security officers also report door and security hardware problems.
 Members of the College community are encouraged to report such problems to the Office of Public Safety.